Najwa Karam: 2007–2008: Hayda Haki, (That's What I'm Talking About) & Aam Bimzah Maak, (I'm Kidding With You)

-On 28 May Sawt el Ghad and several other Arab radio stations began to play the new hit "Hayda Haki".
-This song with a very new style was expected to be a great deal for 2007.
+On May 28th, Sawt el Ghad and several other Arab radio stations began to play the new hit "Hayda Haki".
+This song, with a very new style, was expected to be a great success in 2007.

-On 6 June 2007 the company Rotana released Najwa's 16th album titled Hayda Haki.
+On June 6, 2007, the company Rotana released Najwa's 16th album titled Hayda Haki.
 A new Lebanese album with Najwa Karam's special flavor in it.
-This album included 8 excellent songs as usual.
+This album included 8 songs with different kinds of styles.

-Different kind of styles in each song.
 A powerful mawal in Raje3 Tes2al 3a Meen and a nice/soft mawal for El hanone.
-Law ma btekzob is like her 90s songs, Ana Rouh and Nawer Eyami are two of a kind romance songs.
-Hata Be Ahlamak, Hayda Haki and Behkik are upbeat songs with different styles in each one and a special Najwa Karam's touch.
+Law ma btekzob is like her 90s songs, Ana Rouh, and Nawer Eyami are romance songs.
+Hata Be Ahlamak, Hayda Haki, and Behkik are upbeat songs with different styles in each one and a special Najwa Karam's touch.
 Hayda Haki was the next song (after her 2006–2007 huge hit Shu Hal Hala) that Najwa Karam shot as a video clip with Lebanese director Said el Marouk.

-From the First week of the release of Hayda Haki it was the best selling album in Lebanon in UAE and Kwait Number one best selling Album.
-The Album had huge success from the first week of release in Lebanon, the Gulf, Libya, Syria, Jordan and other Arab countries.
+From the first week of the release of Hayda Haki, it became the best-selling album in Lebanon, the UAE, and Kuwait.
+The album had huge success from the first week of release in Lebanon, the Gulf, Libya, Syria, Jordan, and other Arab countries.

 Najwa Karam was a guest on the show Album on MBC 1.
-On 29 June 2007, she shined on Album's stage, one week before Album's final prime.
+On June 29, 2007, she shone on Album's stage, one week before Album's final prime.

-In June she released her video clip Hayda Haki, which displayed her character in a romantic atmosphere and love shots and in its first day on the charts she landed on the 1st spot.
+In June, she released her video clip Hayda Haki, which displayed her character in a romantic atmosphere and love shots.
+On its first day on the charts, it landed in the 1st spot.

-Najwa Karam toured the United States and Canada with Lebanese Stars Wael Kfoury and Fadel Shaker, the tour lasted for a little more than a month as they visited major cities and was all success.
-The American concerts were in Chicago, San Francisco, Las Vegas, Detroit, New Jersey, Boston and Miami.
-And in Canada, concerts were in Ottawa, Montreal and Toronto, singing in the biggest and most important venues.
+Najwa Karam toured the United States and Canada with Lebanese Stars Wael Kfoury and Fadel Shaker.
+The tour lasted for a little more than a month as they visited major cities and was a success.
+The American concerts were in Chicago, San Francisco, Las Vegas, Detroit, New Jersey, Boston, and Miami.
+In Canada, concerts were in Ottawa, Montreal, and Toronto, singing in the biggest and most important venues.